Fort Ward Museum and Historic Site

 Email: Fort Ward Museum and Historic Site

 School groups, senior citizens groups and others may request guided tours of the fort and Museum by advance reservation.
-School tours usually last 1 ½ hours and cost $2.00 per student.
+School tours usually last 1 ½ hours and cost $5.00 per student (free for Alexandria City Public Schools, up to five chaperones free of charge).
 Up to 60 students at one time can be accommodated.
-The fee for adult tours is also $2.00 per person.
+The fee for adult tours is also $5.00 per person, with a minimum of 12 people.
 Call 703.746.4848 for information on student and group tours.

 A new tour option has been added, called “Meet and Greet.”
 A 10-minute introduction/orientation by Museum staff is followed by a self-guided walking tour.
 Available Tuesday through Sunday for groups of a minimum of 12 persons.
 Suitable for adults and/or children.
 Works well for home school groups with a variety of student ages, scouts, family groups, clubs.
 Must be booked in advance.
 No charge.